The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 Changes the scene to form four areas - Levinstrike (lightning), Acid (poison), Well (water), and Lava (fire).
 Each of these will do a mechanic when triggered, as well as deal damage in their quadrant.

-* Levinstrike Mekhane: deals proximity damage from the centre of the arena.
+* Levinstrike Mekhane: Deals proximity damage from the centre of the arena.
-* Well Mekhane: knocks back players from the centre of the arena.
+* Well Mekhane: Knocks back players from the centre of the arena.
 * Acid Mekhane: An unmarked AoE on all players.
 * Lava Mekhane: An unmarked AoE on both healers, which must be shared with other players.